papersblindreview/PI_CRNN_RBC_2025/README.md

-# PI_CRNN2025
+# PI_CRNN_RBC_2025

-Supplemental codes for "A Physics-Informed Convolutional Long Short Term Memory Statistical Model for Fluid Thermodynamics Simulations".
+Supplemental codes for "A Physics-Informed Spatiotemporal Deep Learning Framework for Turbulent Systems".

 There are four scripts in the `code` folder: